My approach

 Working relationally is key to my approach.

-The person-centred approach fits well here because it invites us to see what it feels like to show ourselves empathy and accept the different parts of ourselves.
-Or if we struggle to do so, what stands in our way?
+The person-centred approach in relational work asks what it feels like to show empathy and acceptance to the parts of us which make us who we are.
+If we struggle to do so, it then wonders what is it that stands in our way.

-We could also look at the power dynamics within the therapeutic relationship and what that means to you.
-Working with the relational in mind, you would build new skills including communication, choosing and maintaining boundaries and connecting to feelings of compassion for yourself and others.
+I work with awareness of the power dynamics which operate within the therapeutic relationship and what that means to you.
+Relational work offers opportunity to build new skills including effective communication, choosing and maintaining boundaries and connecting to feelings of compassion for yourself and others.

-I also work experientially which offers a deeper exploration and processing of your emotions in the present with awareness of where you may experience them in your body and connecting with yourself.
-A lot of it involves what is going on for you right now and how you feel about it - is your tendency to judge yourself or to seek respite and escape from your feelings?
+A lot of this involves considering what is going on for you right now and how you feel about it - is your tendency to judge yourself or to seek respite and escape from your feelings?
 How would you like to approach your emotions and experiences instead?